 After this three steps I think that you should be ready to write the adventure proper.
 You now have to design the encounters/scenes following the adventure’s theme and consider the final confrontation with the antagonist as the climax of the adventure.
 I don’t include those steps here because they are, by necessity, the most adventure and game system dependent.

 What I can recommend, though, is that you write those encounters/scenes as openly as possible and, more importantly, that you consider the PCs action during the game session to determine how they should be altered.

 I hope you enjoyed reading this article!
-You can help me out by commenting, sharing it with someone who may like it, or by becoming a patron over at patreon.com/nuevafantasy Just for $1 a month you can read new posts before anybody else does!
+You can help me out by commenting, sharing it with someone who may like it, or by becoming a patron over at patreon.com/nuevafantasy Just for $1 a month you can vote in exclusive polls to decide what will be the next entry’s topic!
 Thank you in advance for your support.

-This post was published thanks to the support of Paulette Rompeltien, Marley Clevenger, and the rest of my wonderful patrons.
+This post was published thanks to contributions by Paulette Rompeltien, Marley Clevenger, and all my other wonderful patrons.